Headwaters \\ Scalarama Merseyside

 Fri 2 July | Headwaters: Natural Flow ft.
 Song of the Sea, Bidston Observatory, Birkenhead

-These screening and discussion events were accompanied by a series of journal posts in which Michael and Monika share their process and discoveries over the 7 weeks of the festival.
+These screening and discussion events were accompanied by a series of journal posts in which Michael and Monika share their process and discoveries over the 7 weeks of the festival and beyond.

 Headwaters was curated by Scalarama Merseyside and produced by Abandon Normal Devices.
 Supported using public funding by Arts Council England, Wirral Council and Film Hub North, proud to be part of the BFI Film Audience Network.